orbeon/orbeon-forms-doc/xml-platform/controller/submission.md

 <page path="/xmlrpc" model="xmlrpc.xpl">
 ```

+## External JSON submission

+[SINCE Orbeon Forms 2016.2]

+It is possible to submit JSON to a page or service with the `application/json` mediatype.

+The JSON received is automatically converted to XML using the [XForms 2.0 conversion scheme](../../xforms/submission-json.md).

 ## Default submission

 In case there is no external or internal XML submission, it is possible to specify a static default XML submission document.
 This is particularly useful to extract information from a page URL, as documented below.
 You specify a default submission with the `default-submission` attribute as follows: